 Per-device licensing offers a variety of features and ultimate flexibility for customers of all sizes.

-For example, suppose an organization had 2 separate Enterprise AP licenses, one license for 1-year (365 days) and another for 5 years (1825 days).
-If the devices and licenses were claimed on the same day, one of the wireless APs would have an expiration date of 1 year from the date claimed and the other wireless AP would have an expiration date 5 years from the date it was claimed.
+For example, suppose an organization had two separate Enterprise AP licenses, one license for one year (365 days) and another for five years (1,825 days).
+If the devices and licenses were claimed on the same day, one of the wireless APs would have an expiration date of one year from the date claimed and the other wireless AP would have an expiration date five years from the date it was claimed.

-As another example, if an organization had 2 separate licenses, both for 1-year (365 days).
-If one device and license was claimed 7 days after the first, both devices would be licensed for 1-year, but one license/device would expire 7 days after the other.
+As another example, if an organization had two separate licenses, both for one year (365 days), and if one device and license was claimed seven days after the first, both devices would be licensed for one year, but one license/device would expire seven days after the other.

 Per-Device Licensing Features & Capabilities

-Move Licenses Between Orgs: Org Admin (Read/Write) on multiple organizations are able to move a license (or licenses & devices together) between those organizations without calling into Meraki support.
+Move licenses between organizations: Organization administrators on multiple organizations are able to move a license (or licenses and devices together) between those organizations without calling in to Meraki support.
 This functionality is available through the dashboard and APIs.

 License True-Ups (Shared Expiration Date)

-For customers who have multiple expiration dates across devices and want to have a shared expiration date, they can purchase 1-day license SKUs for their products.
-If there are two different expiration dates, the license expiration date can only be ‘trued-up’ to equal to or later than the further expiration date.
+For customers who have multiple expiration dates across devices and want to have a shared expiration date, they can purchase one-day license SKUs for their products.
+If there are two different expiration dates, the license expiration date can only be "trued-up" to equal to or later than the further expiration date.

-For example, if a customer has two devices one with an expiration date of January 1, 2020 and another device with an expiration date of January 31, 2020, the customer can purchase (30) 1-day SKUs and apply it to the first device.
+For example, if a customer has two devices, one with an expiration date of January 1, 2020, and another with an expiration date of January 31, 2020, the customer can purchase (30) one-day SKUs and apply it to the first device.

 Customers cannot split license time and apply it across multiple devices.
-For example, if a customer has an additional 1yr license and 12 devices, they can only apply it to a single device.
-They cannot break it apart and apply 1 month across 12 devices.
+For example, if a customer has an additional one-year license and 12 devices, they can only apply it to a single device.
+They cannot break it apart and apply one month across 12 devices.

-A single organization can only have 50K 1-day licenses.
+A single organization can only have 50K one-day licenses.

-Customers can apply 1-day licenses to new devices, devices with an active license or devices that had a license, but has expired.
+Customers can apply one-day licenses to new devices, devices with an active license, or devices that had a license, but has expired.

-NOTE: 1-day licenses should not be used to extend the overall license expiration date.
-As there is a limit of how many 1-day licenses can be applied, the licenses should be used with the intention to 'true-up' different license expiration dates.
+NOTE: One-day licenses should not be used to extend the overall license expiration date.
+As there is a limit of how many one-day licenses can be applied, the licenses should be used with the intention to "true-up" different license expiration dates.

 MX Licensing Options

-The MX Security Appliance has two license editions: Enterprise and Advanced Security.
-Please note that the MX licensing edition is uniform across the Organization.
-For example, you can have all 25 appliances using Enterprise Edition or Advanced Security Edition, but you cannot have 20 appliances using one edition and 5 using the other edition.
-If you wish to use Enterprise Edition for some appliances and Advanced Security Edition for other appliances, you need to create two Organizations, one for your appliances with the Enterprise Edition, and another for the appliances with the Advanced Security Edition.
+The MX security appliance has three license editions: Enterprise, Advanced Security, and Secure SD-WAN Plus.
+Please note that the MX licensing edition is uniform across the organization.
+For example, you can have all 25 appliances using Enterprise Edition or Advanced Security Edition or Secure SD-WAN Plus Edition, but you cannot have 20 appliances using one edition, 5 using the other edition, and 3 using the third edition.
+If you wish to use Enterprise Edition for some appliances, Advanced Security Edition for other appliances, and Secure SD-WAN Plus Edition, you need to create three organizations, one for your appliances with the Enterprise Edition, another for the appliances with the Advanced Security Edition, and a third for appliances with Secure SD-WAN Plus Edition.

 NOTE: The entire organization must be one license type.
-If a customer wants to upgrade from Enterprise to Advanced Security, they must upgrade all MX licenses in the organization.
+If a customer wants to upgrade from Enterprise to Advanced Security or Enterprise/Advanced Security to Secure SD-WAN Plus, they must upgrade all MX licenses in the organization.

 Systems Manager (SM)